Why did we open-source our inference engine? Read the post

 Is BGE-M3 free to use?
 Yes.
 BGE-M3 is released under the Apache 2.0 licence and can be used freely for commercial applications.
 SIE is also Apache 2.0 licensed.

 How does BGE-M3 compare to OpenAI’s embedding models?
 On MTEB benchmarks, BGE-M3 is competitive with OpenAI’s text-embedding-3-large, particularly for multilingual and long-document tasks.
-The key advantage is that BGE-M3 is fully self-hostable — no per-token fees, no data leaving your infrastructure.
+The key advantage is that BGE-M3 is fully self-hostable, with no per-token fees and no data leaving your infrastructure.

 Can BGE-M3 be fine-tuned for specific domains?
 Yes.
 SIE supports LoRA hot-loading, allowing you to apply domain-specific fine-tuned adapters to BGE-M3 at inference time without restarting the server.